 To start off the installation you will want to go to the apache website located at

-http://apache.org and select Download from the menu at the top right-hand side of the page.
+https://apache.org and select Download from the menu at the top right-hand side of the page.

 After clicking on the downloads link it will take you to a long list of mirrors where you could possibly download the latest version of Apache from.
-I will be using the mirror located under FTP with the address of
+I will be using the mirror located under FTP for the download.
+If you chose to use the same, you will want to the find the directory titled "

 httpd"